themiddnight/My-Resume-Web-API-Firebase/README.md

 # Introduction

-This is an API service for create resume data.
+This is an API service for creating resume data.
 Using Express.js framework and hosted in Firebase.
-You can use it to create your resume <a href="https://themiddnight.github.io/#/create" target="_blank">here</a>.
+You can use it to create your resume [here](https://themiddnigth.github.io/#/create).
-And see my example resume <a href="https://themiddnight.github.io/" target="_blank">here</a>.
+And see my example resume [here](https://themiddnigth.github.io).

 # Routes